BEAU SULSER, RIGHT HANDED PITCHER

 Sulser spent the season in the West Virginia bullpen, where he shared closer duties with Matt Seelinger (who was traded for Adeiny Hechavarria).
 Sulser put up impressive numbers, with great walk and K rates.
 Opponents had just a 205/228/286 line against him.
 He held left-handed batters to a measly .388 OPS.
 He was 24 most of the season, which is old for the level.

 It’s a little interesting that the Pirates didn’t promote Sulser at any point in 2018, given how good his numbers were, all the more so because Bradenton’s bullpen was awful.
 In 2019, though, they jumped him up to Altoona, where he pitched in a swing role.
 He got very good results despite a very low K rate.
 He was much more effective as a reliever, holding opponents to a .618 OPS compared to .741 as a starter.
 He gave up only four home runs and had a minimal platoon split.

-Sulser pitches with little margin for error, but so far he’s done very well in relief.
-The sharp drop in his K rate, though, shows the difference in how finesse pitchers’ stuff plays between the low and upper minors.
+Sulser pitches with little margin for error, but he’s always done very well in relief.
+Starting hasn’t gone well.
+The sharp drop in his K rate once he reached AA shows the difference in how finesse pitchers’ stuff plays between the low and upper minors.

 |Signing Bonus: $5,000

 MiLB Debut: 2017